 - Describe how the session management and mobility management can be decoupled for scenarios requiring it, if identified feasible as above.

-- Investigate solutions to minimize signalling for scenarios with short data bursts.
+-

 - Investigate solutions to coordinate the relocation of user-plane flows with the relocation of applications (hosted close to the point of attachment of the UE) due to the mobility of users.